 A lot of diets promote the use of oil in cooking as a better alternative to butter, which it absolutely is!
 The problem here is that better doesn’t necessarily mean good.
 Even though oil is not as harmful as butter, it is still incredibly calorie-dense.
 So make sure, to reduce your intake of oil and fats (olive oil, coconut oil, etc.) to the absolute minimum!

 Losing weight in a healthy and sustainable way takes time.
 Don’t take the bait by commercials to lose insane amounts of weight in only a few days or weeks.
 Make the new diet your lifestyle, stick to it, and be honest to yourself.

 Skipping meals will only make you feel faint and in addition to that, it is more likely to drop back to old habits.

 7. Eat the majority of your calories in the first half of the day

 Your hormone system plays a crucial role in terms of weight-loss.
-Simplified, your body wants to burn energy early in the day and rest during the night.
+Simplified, your body wants to burn energy during the day and rest during the night.
 Adjust your calorie intake to this natural regulation, and it will improve your results.